Computational Technologies for Fashion Recommendation: A Survey

 \subsection{Input of Fashion Recommendation Models}

 Input is the data used to train the models in the machine learning context.
 For the fashion recommendation problem, input usually contains the user-item (U-I) interaction records or item-item (I-I) matching relationships, as well as side information of uses or items.
 For different sub-tasks in fashion recommendation, the data requirement could be different.
-Most existing \textbf{personalized fashion recommendation (PFR)} models are built based on U-I interaction records (also known as U-I matrix) and visual information of fashion items.
-The U-I interaction data is essential for developing a CF-based recommendation model, so as for general domain recommender systems.
-Different from the general domain, visual information is always incorporated in fashion recommendation since it is particularly important in the fashion domain as we stated.
-As summarized in Section~\ref{sec:personalized_rec}, for this problem, the methods are developed with the incorporation of visual input updated.
+Most existing PFR models are built based on U-I interaction records and visual information of fashion items.
+As summarized in Section~\ref{sec:personalized_rec}, PFR methods are developed with the incorporation of visual input updating.
 On one hand, the visual information keeps being enhanced, from global to detail, keeping the input updated.
 On the other hand, the way of visual information incorporation has been upgraded from pre-defined features to joint-learning ones.